jilljenn/tryalgo.org/en/_posts/2020-12-13-vertex-cover.md

 - $V\cap Z$.

 If we were (unsuccessfully) trying to augment the matching M, then the alternating trees we build for this purpose cover exactly Z.  By maximality of M there is no edge from $U \cap Z$ to $V\setminus Z$.
+Also by maximality of Z all matching edges have either both endpoints in Z or none.

 In the following picture vertices in Z are shown in gray.
 Solid edges constitute the  matching.